zachary-shah/riff-cnet/README.md

 # Instructions for use:

-1. From terminal, use git pull to pull data and code into VM from mel-train
+1. From terminal, clone this repo to pull in the data and code:

 ```git clone https://github.com/zachary-shah/mel-train.git```